dronesmith/Downloads/README.md

 Our Dronesmith API documentation is available on [readme.dronesmith.io](http://readme.dronesmith.io/reference).

 ## Dronesmith Link
 Dronesmith Link lives on a drone's onboard Linux processor and establishes connection with Dronesmith Cloud if available, along with creating a general status page.
+It also provides local access to the API, so you don't always have to be connected to the cloud.
 See the `dslink` folder for downloads.
 Generally, unless otherwise specified, you will want to download the latest version of your system architecture.

 See our [install guide](http://readme.dronesmith.io/docs/install-dslink) for more information about how to install and use.